 When the reporting of location information is authorised, the IRI-POI in the MME shall generate an xIRI containing an MMELocationUpdate record each time the IRI-POI present in an MME detects that the target UE location is updated due to target UE mobility or as a part of an MME service procedure.
 The generation of such separate xIRI is not required if the updated UE location information is obtained as a part of a procedure producing some other xIRIs (e.g. mobility registration).
 In that case the location information is included into the respective xIRI.

-The UE mobility events resulting in generation of an MMELocationUpdate xIRI include the S1 Path Switch Request (intra E-UTRAN handover X2 based handover procedure described in TS 23.401 [50] clause 5.5.1.1) and the S1 Handover Notify (Intra E-UTRAN S1 based handover procedure described in TS 23.401 [50] clause 5.5.1.2).
+In addition to the Tracking Area Update described in TS 23.401 [50], clause 5.3.3, the UE mobility events resulting in generation of an MMELocationUpdate xIRI include the S1 Path Switch Request (intra E-UTRAN handover X2 based handover procedure described in TS 23.401 [50] clause 5.5.1.1) and the S1 Handover Notify (Intra E-UTRAN S1 based handover procedure described in TS 23.401 [50] clause 5.5.1.2).

 The MMELocationUpdate xIRI is also generated when the MME receives an E-UTRAN S1AP ERAB Modification Indication message as a result of Dual Connectivity activation/release for the target UE, as described in TS 37.340 [37] clause 10.